scottux/recipe-book/docs/SDLC-TEMPLATE.md

 ### SDLC Model: Iterative & Incremental

-The Recipe Book project follows an **Iterative and Incremental** development model, where each major version is broken down into phases, and each phase follows a complete development cycle.
+The `[PROJECT NAME]` project follows an **Iterative and Incremental** development model, where each major version is broken down into phases, and each phase follows a complete development cycle.

 ### Key Characteristics